GitHub Agentic Workflows

 If additional authentication is required, one way is to create a fine-grained PAT with appropriate permissions, add it as a repository secret, and reference it in your workflow:

-1. Create a fine-grained PAT with:
+1. Create a fine-grained PAT (this link pre-fills the description and common read permissions) with:

 • Repository access: